RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #31

+Finished up my second water.
+At least one more to go.
+I might actually hit the stairs in an hour too after work.

 ## #30

 Also downed my vitamin c that I forgot to take this morning, and also downed